rajp6509/Blood_bank/README.md

 🚀 Features

-🔐 User Authentication – Login/Register for donors, recipients, and admins
+🔐 User Authentication – Login/Register for , and admins

 🩸 Donor Management – Register new donors with details like blood group, contact info, and availability

-📋 Recipient Requests – Users can request specific blood groups when needed
+📋 Recipient Requests – Users can follow up specific blood groups when needed

 📊 Inventory Management – Real-time tracking of blood stock availability